mr-hrr-harry/my_react_documentation/README.md

-This is my repo on react js the way I started to learn and master the ReacytJS.
+This is my repo on react js the way I started to learn and master the ReactJS.
 Hope this would help you out!

 # Getting Started with Create React App